 Other Used Goods

-The process of treating for bed bugs with a dryer can also be used on various smaller items like plush toys, backpacks, and shoes.
+A dryer can also be used on various smaller items like plush toys, backpacks, and shoes.

-If you’d like to treat delicate or larger items that can’t be tumbled in a dryer, personal bed bug heaters like the ZappBug heater will do the job.
+If you’d like to treat delicate or larger items that can’t be tumbled in a dryer, personal bed bug heaters like the ZappBug heater will easily do the job.

 Unit to Unit Spread